 Flavius Josephus (c.
 37–100 AD) was a Jewish historian, Pharisee, and former commander in the Jewish revolt against Rome, who later wrote under Roman patronage.
 His Antiquities of the Jews preserves a vast chronicle of Jewish history, culture, and politics in the first century.

-Among the most striking passages in Antiquities is the Testimonium Flavianum (Book 18, Chapter 3, Section 3) — the first non-Christian account of Jesus.
+One of the most debated passages in Antiquities is the Testimonium Flavianum (Book 18, Chapter 3, Section 3), the earliest non-Christian account of Jesus.

 Historically, scholars have been cautious about using this passage as evidence.
-The main concern: it might have been altered by later Christian scribes, with certain phrases sounding overly flattering and some stylistic features appearing uncharacteristic of Josephus.
+The primary concern has been that it may have been altered by later Christian scribes, with certain phrases sounding overly flattering and some stylistic features appearing uncharacteristic of Josephus.
 This very controversy drew Schmidt into his 10-year research project, aiming to clarify the passage’s authenticity through rigorous data analysis.

-The Testimonium Flavianum (TF) in In Book 18, Chapter 3, Section 3 of Antiquities:
+The Testimonium Flavianum (TF) in Book 18, Chapter 3, Section 3 of Antiquities:

 “Now there was about this time Jesus, a wise man, if it be lawful to call him a man; for he was a doer of wonderful works, a teacher of such men as receive the truth with pleasure.
 He drew over to him both many of the Jews and many of the Gentiles.
 He was [the] Christ.
 And when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him; for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him.
 And the tribe of Christians, so named from him, are not extinct at this day.” — Josephus 18.3.3

-Critics have long cited two main reasons for doubting Josephus’s authorship of the TF:
+Critics have long cited three main reasons for doubting Josephus’s authorship of the TF:

 1) Overly flattering language: The passage calls Jesus “the Christ,” claims he was resurrected, performed miracles, and fulfilled prophecy.
 To early critics, this sounded too favorable to have been written by a non-Christian historian.